-If you’ve confirmed that you’re entering the short code correctly into your mobile device, and the short code campaign is still active, we recommend you first text the word “HELP” to the short code.
-It’s common that an SMS marketing software provider may have the wrong wireless carrier stored for your mobile phone number.
-For the majority of SMS marketing software providers, you texting in “HELP” to the short code will reset the wireless carrier associated with your mobile phone number.
-If you text “HELP” to the SMS short code, and you receive a text message response, this means that you’re now able to receive short code messages from that specific short code.
+If you’re entering the short code correctly into your mobile device, and the short code campaign is still active, text the word “HELP” to the short code.
+It’s common for SMS marketing software providers to have the wrong wireless carrier stored for your mobile phone number.
+For most SMS marketing software providers, texting “HELP” to the short code will reset the wireless carrier associated with your mobile phone number.
+If you text “HELP” to the SMS short code and receive a text message response, you’re now able to receive short code messages from that short code.

 - The mobile phone number you’re using to interact with the short code.

-- The Short code number you’re interacting with.
+- The short code number you’re interacting with.

-- The short code issue you’re experiencing, and the steps you’ve taken to try and resolve the issue.
+- The steps you’ve taken to try and resolve the issue.